 Transfers to the airports in Sofia and Plovdiv can be arranged for an additional fee upon request.

-Villa Terres provides a SPA center with sauna, steam bath and swimming pool for free to all field school participants as well as ATVs and bikes for hire.
-The BHFS team can assist with the organization of additional leisure activities for participants upon request such as hiking, wine-tasting outside the Villa, movies etc.
+The BHFS team can assist with the organization of additional leisure activities for participants upon request such as hiking, wine-tasting, movies etc.

 Bouzek, J., M. Domaradzki, Z. Archibald (eds.) - Pistiros I. Excavations and Studies (Prague, 1996).